juniorsundarCasual/TGT/vault/volume-2.chapter-150.md

 Right as the name exited her mouth, the region in front of her flickered and a person manifested.

-"Young miss called for me?"
+"Young Miss called for me?"
 Josie responded with a deep bow.

 "You've worked with my mother before.
 Can you perform this procedure explained here?"
 Jean asked while handing the journal to Josie.